csail-csg/riscy-OOO/README.md

-# RISC-V Out-of-Order Processors
+# RiscyOO: RISC-V Out-of-Order Processors

-This repository contains an OOO RISC-V processor written in Bluespec System Verilog (BSV).
+This repository contains the RiscyOO processor written in Bluespec System Verilog (BSV).
+RiscyOO implements the RISC-V 64-bit instruction set with the IMAFD extensions, i.e., RV64G.
+It is a out-of-order superscalar cache-coherent multiprocessor which can boot multicore Linux and AWS F1 FPGA.
+The design document for the processor can be found at https://github.com/csail-csg/RiscyOO_design_doc.

 ## Getting Started on a Local Ubuntu Machine